Sunday, 30 September 2018

-Well I note we've gone over to cardboard for cotton buds now, but not before I'd squirrelled away some tubes from same made of nasty planet destroying plastic.
+Well I note we've gone over to cardboard for cotton buds now, but not before I'd squirrelled away some tubes from the same item made of nasty planet destroying plastic.
 I fished four of these out and set to cutting them down to 45mm - 5mm to go inside and then stuck them on.
-Errr… no I didn't.
+Errr… no, I didn't.
 I tried to stick them on, but none of the usual solvents worked.
 No wonder they're not popular with turtles.
-I resorted to UHU and even that's not great; that, plus the obvious trying to get them perpendicular and the same height.
+I resorted to UHU and even that's not great; that, plus the obvious issues of trying to get them perpendicular and the same height.

 Thursday, 6 September 2018

 After a few weeks of no proper modelling I thought I'd better get the cutting mat out and actually do something.
 With the showing of Orne at Expo NG just over the horizon getting the water tower done seemed like a good (if not urgent) thing to do.